Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/docs/SyncReceiveAndPrefetch.md

 The Client types in Service Bus SDK have built-in retry to recover from retriable errors.
 A `ServiceBusReceiverClient` object can reach a faulted terminal state if it exhausts the maximum retry or encounters a non-retriable error.

-Once a `ServiceBusReceiverClient` object runs into such faulted state, an iteration on Iterable returned by `receiveMessages` will throw the relevant exception; this is also expected behavior from any future Iterable objects that the application may obtain from a faulted client object.
+Once a `ServiceBusReceiverClient` object is in a faulted state, the SDK will throw an Exception if the application attempt to use any future Iterable.

 If the application finds that a `ServiceBusReceiverClient` object is in a faulted state while iterating, the application should create a new client object and dispose the current one.